 A more fruitful approach to the meeting might have involved Toby acknowledging elements of his outsider status from the start, and making clear that he was not claiming to understand what it felt like to be a member of the parish community while also emphasizing a more comprehensive picture of his background that connected him to the problem at hand.
 We are not suggesting here that facilitators make disingenuous or tenuous connections to win over stakeholder support, but rather to lead with integrity about who we are as facilitators, including our strengths and limitations, to build authentic trust and connection.
 By acknowledging his own multiple identities, Toby might also have opened a window for participants to think about their own multiple and complex affiliations, possibly breaking down cleavages just below the surface in the room.

 This kind of transparency may be in tension with the concept of a wholly “neutral,” detached facilitator, but we believe it is critical step for practitioners to build credibility and license to operate across difference.
 In fact, we would suggest that being clear about one’s own connections to the issues, and one’s commitment to support the process without seeking to influence the substance, reinforces impartiality.

 While not the focus of this article, intersectionality also has clear implications for understanding the identities of stakeholders.
 It suggests the importance of using facilitation techniques that create space for stakeholders to bring their multiple identities into the room and paying particular attention to groups/individuals who may face disadvantages or advantages across multiple identity categories based on embodied characteristics, institutional affiliation, professional experience, or personal experience.

-Check our blog weekly for parts two, three, and four of this series, in which we will address issues of internal versus external perceptions of identity, lived versus learned experiences as key components and perceptions of identity, and some final takeaways.
+Check our blog for parts two, three, and four of this series, in which we will address issues of internal versus external perceptions of identity, lived versus learned experiences as key components and perceptions of identity, and some final takeaways.